 - A drop in blood pressure when standing— orthostatic hypotension

-- Conditions that affect how the heart pumps blood to the body
+- Health problems that affect how the heart pumps blood to the body

 - Anxiety disorders

-- Alcohol use disorder or illicit drug use
+- Alcohol use disorder or illegal drug use

 - Infection or fever